 RADIUS is an access server that uses authentication, authorization, and accounting (AAA) protocol for authentication and authorization.
 It is a distributed security system that secures remote access to networks and network services against unauthorized access.
-The RADIUS specification is described in RFC 2865, which obsoletes RFC 2138.
+The RADIUS specification is described in RFC 2138.